CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/Tools.UsingTheCM-WellDownloader.md

 ## Stream-Based and Consumer-Based Downloaders ##

 > **Notes:**
-> * To access the CM-Well Git site, you will need a Git user.
-See [SAMI Git Registration](https://thehub.thomsonreuters.com/docs/DOC-1043167) to learn how to create a Git user account.
 > * To compile and run CM-Well data tools, you will need Java version 8.

 There are two versions of CM-Well Downloader: